-The Negev Desert tour my favorite tours to do in Israel!
+The Negev Desert guided tour is my favorite tour to do in Israel!
 Sadly, not many chose to go there, usually due to lack of time but I would actually allocate at least a full day to spend there.
-As an Israel private tour guide, I can assure you there are many hidden spots that not many know but for that you will need an SUV 4X4 (that I own).
+As an Israel private tour guide, I can assure you there are many hidden spots that not many know, but for that, you will need an SUV 4X4.

 Did You Know?!

-When I give guided tours of Israel I tell my guests that in order to survive in the Negev desert, some plants have developed a unique mechanism for optimizing water absorption: It’s done by a deep root system that is able to reach the groundwater or by a broad, but shallow root system that allows water to be absorbed from the upper layers of the soil meant to collect the water from the flash floods that hit the area, once or twice every winter.
+When I give guided tours of Israel, I tell my guests that to survive in the Negev desert, some plants have developed a unique mechanism for optimizing water absorption: It’s done by a deep root system that can reach the groundwater or by a broad, but shallow root system that allows water to be absorbed from the upper layers of the soil meant to collect the water from the flash floods that hit the area, once or twice every winter.

 Other plants have developed a different mechanism for reducing water loss by diminishing the leaves’ surface area; thus reducing the amount of water evaporation; other plants shed their leaves in the summer, or grow leaves in the winter that get smaller in the summer.

-I try during my private tours of Israel that I give in the desert to show one example of these kinds of plants.
+I try during my private tours of Israel in the desert to show one example of these kinds of plants.
 One example is the Acacia trees that are widely spread in the Judean Desert and in the Negev.

 Paying Homage to the Father of the State of Israel

-Ben-Gurion is the father of the state of Israel: At 35 years of age, he got elected as secretary of the Histadrut (One of the most powerful institutions back then).
-In the 1930’s he leads the Mapai Political Party.
-As a result, Ben-Gurion became de facto, leader of the Jewish community in Palestine.
-In 1946 he head the World Zionist Organization.
-Lastly, elected prime minister of the state of Israel in May 1948.
+Ben-Gurion is the father of the state of Israel: At 35 years of age, he was elected as secretary of the Histadrut (One of the most powerful institutions back then).
+In the 1930s, he led the Mapai Political Party.
+As a result, Ben-Gurion became the de facto leader of the Jewish community in Palestine.
+In 1946 he headed the World Zionist Organization.
+Lastly, he was elected prime minister of Israel in May 1948.
 He finally retired in 1963.
-For sure a stop you have to do when you’re on the Negev Desert Tour
+For sure, it is a stop you have to do when you’re on the Negev Desert Guided Tour.

 The Ramon Crater (Makhtesh Ramon): A Real Geological Wonder